WKYS

 Urban contemporary radio station in Washington, D.C.

 WKYS (93.9 FM) is a commercial radio station licensed to Washington, D.C., United States.
-The station is owned by Urban One through licensee Radio One Licenses, LLC, and broadcasts an urban contemporary radio format.
-It is co-owned with WDCJ, WMMJ, WOL, WPRS, and WYCB, with radio studios and offices in Silver Spring, Maryland.
+The station is owned by Urban One through licensee Radio One Licenses, LLC, and broadcasts an urban contemporary format, with radio studios and offices in Silver Spring, Maryland.

-WKYS has an effective radiated power of 24,500 watts.
-The transmitter tower is on Nebraska Avenue NW, co-located with the tower for WRC-TV (WKYS' former TV sister station).
-WKYS broadcasts using HD Radio technology.
-The urban talk programming of co-owned WOL 1450 AM was heard on its HD3 digital subchannel.
-The HD3 subchannel has since been turned off.
+WKYS's transmitter is sited on Nebraska Avenue NW, co-located with the tower for WRC-TV.
+WKYS also broadcasts in HD Radio.